Alliance for Change (Guyana)

 The Alliance for Change (AFC) is a liberal political party in Guyana.
+It formed a joint electoral list with A Partnership for National Unity alliance for the 2015 elections, serving as a centrist partner in a joint APNU+AFC government.

 History

 The party was established in 2005 by three MPs who left other parties; Raphael Trotman of the People's National Congress, Khemraj Ramjattan of the People's Progressive Party and Sheila Holder of the Working People's Alliance.
 Trotman became the leader of the party.

 In the 2006 elections, the party received 8.1% of the vote, winning six seats.
 Their vote share increased to 10.3% in the 2011 elections, which saw the party win seven seats.

+After the 2011 elections, the combined seats of the AFC and A Partnership for National Unity (APNU) parties outnumbered the previously dominant People's Progressive Party (PPP).
+As a result, the APNU+AFC alliance was able to block some of the PPP's policy goals.
+They threatened a motion of no confidence against the PPP in 2015, triggering the 2015 elections.

-Prior to the 2015 elections, the AFC formed a joint electoral list with the A Partnership for National Unity alliance.
-The combined list won 33 seats, allowing PNC/APNU leader David A. Granger to become president.
+For the 2015 elections, the AFC formed a joint electoral list with the APNU.
+The combined list won 33 seats, a majority of a single seat, allowing PNC/APNU leader David A. Granger to become president.

+In 2018, Charrandas Persaud, a member of AFC in the National Assembly, broke ranks with the party to vote in favor of a no-confidence motion against the APNU+AFC government, resulting in the motion passing by a single vote.
+Persaud was removed from the AFC and Parliament, and fled to Canada.
+Six months of legal battles over the validity of the vote ensued, with the result confirmed in June 2019.
+This led to the 2020 Guyanese general election.

 During the 2023 Guayana Esequiba crisis and increased tensions with Venezuela, Alliance For Change called for a ban on Venezuelans with Guyanese citizenship from voting in elections, as well as not granting citizenship to more people from the neighboring country.